 Address validation is the process of checking a mailing address against an authoritative database to see if the address is valid.
 (This process is also know as address verification).
-If the address in question matches an address in the official database, the address "validates", meaning it's a real and bona fide address.
+If the address in question matches an address in the official database, the address "validates", meaning it's a real address.
 Addresses that do not match any addresses in the database are marked as "invalid", meaning the address either doesn't exist or isn't registered with the official postal service.

 In the United States, the authoritative database for address lookups is the USPS.
 Most countries around the world have their own respective databases against which addresses can be validated.
 Though address formats vary from nation to nation, the basic process is generally the same: Check to see if the address is on file.
 If it is, the address is valid.
 If it is not, the address is invalid.

-Address validation can also be a little more complicated than what was explained in the first paragraph.
+Address validation can be a little more complicated than what we described in the first paragraph of this article.
 Before an address can be validated, there's a lot that has to be done to prepare it for the validation process.
 And, there are some reasons why a real address might not validate.
 To understand the details of the validation process, it's best to start at the beginning.